-The Boris P. Stoicheff Memorial Scholarship was established in 2011 by the CAP Foundation (CAPF) and OSA Foundation (OSAF) as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (CAP) and the Optical Society of America (OSA).
+The Boris P. Stoicheff Memorial Scholarship was established in 2011 by the CAP Foundation (CAPF) and OSA Foundation (OSAF) (now Optica) as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (CAP) and the Optical Society of America (OSA).

-The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the optics (OSA) or physics (CAP) community.
-The scholarship is awarded jointly by the CAPF and the OSAF, with the administration and presentation of the scholarship rotating between the two societies.
+The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the optics (Optica) or physics (CAP) community.
+The scholarship is awarded jointly by the CAPF and the Optica Foundation, with the administration and presentation of the scholarship rotating between the two societies.
 The first scholarship was presented in 2012 by the CAPF.

 A $3,000 scholarship is awarded annually in the currency of the awarding society.

 All applicants must:

-- Be a student member in good standing of the awarding society (even years: CAP; odd years: OSA).
+- Be a student member in good standing of the awarding society (even years: CAP; odd years: Optica).

 - Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics (in OSA’s awarding year chemistry will be added to the criteria).
 (NOTE – the applicant cannot have already submitted their thesis; i.e. started the process for defence of thesis)

-- Have at least one publication in a peer-reviewed journal that is recognized by the awarding society.
-(NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).
+- Have at least one publication in a peer-reviewed journal that is recognized by the awarding society (NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).